 - 1/4 Cup of dried shrimp soaked until soft and finely chopped

-- 1 lb of roasted pork belly homemade or store-bought
+- 1 lb of roasted pork belly homemade or store-bought, cut into bite-size pieces

 - 1 Tbsp soy sauce